 At that point, you’ll head east out to Mount Desert Island.
 Driving from Boston to Bar Harbor takes approximately 5 hours.
 Portland, ME to Bar Harbor is a drive of 3.5 hours.

 By Air: There is a small regional airport (Hancock County-Bar Harbor Airport) with free bus service to Bar Harbor (available only during the summer).
-An alternate option is to fly into the larger airport in Bangor and rent a car or take a shuttle.
+An alternate option is to fly into the larger airport in Bangor and rent a car or take a bus.

 Right away, you’ll be charmed with how cute downtown Bar Harbor is.
 And today, we’re going to explore it!
 First, check into your accommodation.
 We loved the Bar Harbor Inn, where we stayed, and which is in an absolutely perfect location, but check out our whole list of best places to stay in the Acadia region.